 Transcranial magnetic stimulation is a therapy under study for the treatment of depression, as well as other disorders.
 It involves the use of a large electromagnetic coil placed near the left side of the forehead and painless electrical currents.
 It is done in a doctor’s office or clinic and lasts about 30-40 minutes.
 It is reserved for patients who have not been helped by standard treatments.

 Phototherapy involves sitting under special fluorescent lights for a prescribed amount of time per day, usually about 30 minutes every morning.
 It is most effective for seasonal affective disorder, but may be help along with other treatments for nonseasonal depression.

 Research suggests that diets high in tryptophan and certain B vitamins may be helpful.
-A Mediterranean diet may be associated with reduced risk for depression.
 There is also mixed evidence that omega-3 fatty acids may reduce symptoms of depression.
 In addition, a hormone called dehydroepiandrosterone (DHEA), available as a dietary supplement, may help some people.
 Always discuss the use of supplements with your doctor.

 A trained music therapist creates a treatment plan that has music at its center.
 For example, treatment may involve listening to music, talking about lyrics, singing, or dancing.
 A number of studies have found that music therapy may be able to improve the symptoms of depression.